MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 ## Configure analyzers using .editorconfig

-You can refine how the FxCop analyzers analyze your code by configuring certain [options](#options).
+Starting in version 2.6.3 of the [Microsoft.CodeAnalysis.FxCopAnalyzers](https://www.nuget.org/packages/Microsoft.CodeAnalysis.FxCopAnalyzers) NuGet package, you can refine how the analyzers analyze your code by configuring certain [options](#options).
 Each option can be configured for all rules, for a category of rules (for example, `Naming` or `Design`), or for a specific rule.

 The configuration syntax is as follows: